RCOS-EasyContact/EasyContact.Legacy/Frontend/README.md

 If yes, then you are good to go

 ### `npm install --save react-redux`

 ### `npm install classnames`

+### `npm i --save redux-saga`

-install redux and use this package and grape the exist started code in the website : https://redux.js.org/tutorials/fundamentals/part-5-ui-react
+install redux and use this package and grape the exist started code in the website : https://redux.js.org/tutorials/fundamentals/part-5-ui-react install classnames as a simple utility for conditionally joining classNames together. install redux-saga and follow tutorial from https://redux-saga.js.org/docs/introduction/GettingStarted/ After all above is done.

 ### `npm start`